near/docs/docs/tutorials/test-your-smart-contracts.md

 ![NEAR Place JavaScript developer console on launch](/docs/assets/near-place-console-on-launch.png)

 Go ahead and click ***Sign In*** to connect this app to your NEAR account.
-After you log in to you will be redirected back to your app and a small black canvas should appear.
-Select your color and start painting on the blockchain!
+After you log in, you will be redirected back to your app and a small black canvas should appear.
+Select a color and create art on the blockchain!

-Each time you click on a coordinate and change the color in your canvas we make a call to our smart contract that
+Each time you click a coordinate and change the color in your canvas we are interacting with the blockchain.
+The smart contract we wrote earlier gets called, executes the transaction (recording and storing it in state), and logs our signature.
+Not only will your painting live forever on the network, but so will every brush stroke of its creation!

 ![NEAR Place drawing after sign in](/docs/assets/near-place-drawing-after-sign-in.png)